AglaiaNorza/obsidian-vault/multicore/08 - OpenMP, Shared Memory Programming.md

 ```
 - (the compiler likely replaces it with pthread lock and unlocks)

+If supported by the CPU, the `atomic` clause ensured that a specific memory operation is performed as an indivisible action at the hardware level

 ## Variable scope
 In OpenMP, the scope of a variable refers to the **set of threads that can access the variable** in a parallel block.